Montgomery County, Maryland: Budget

 Montgomery County has a budget of $2.3 billion.
 Approximately $1.48 billion are invested in Montgomery County Public Schools and $128 million in Montgomery College.

 Bi-county agencies

-Montgomery and Prince George's counties share a bi-county planning and parks agency in the Maryland-National Capital Park and Planning Commission (M-NCPPC) and a public bi-county water and sewer utility in the Washington Suburban Sanitary Commission (WSSC).
+Montgomery and Prince George's counties share a bi-county planning and parks agency in the Maryland-National Capital Park and Planning Commission (M-NCPPC) and a public bi-county water and sewer utility in the Washington Suburban Sanitary Commission (WSSC Water).

-LGBTIQ+ bill of rights
+LGBTQ bill of rights

-In October 2020, the Montgomery County Council unanimously passed an ordinance that implemented an LGBTIQ+ bill of rights.
+In October 2020, the Montgomery County Council unanimously passed an ordinance that implemented an LGBTQ bill of rights.

 Liquor control

 Montgomery County is an alcoholic beverage control county.
 Beer and wine may also be sold in private stores.

 History

 In December 1933, when prohibition was repealed in the United States, Montgomery County only allowed dispensaries located in Bethesda, Rockville, and Silver Spring to sell alcoholic beverages.
 The dispensaries then could sell beer and light wine to retailers in the county for resale.
 The dispensaries were not allowed to sell hard liquor for on-premises consumption.
 Country clubs were also allowed to sell beer and light wine for on-premises and off-premises consumption.

 The first beer-and-wine license in Montgomery County was issued to Fred Salamy for Fred's Country Store.
 In 1961, the license was transferred to Henry J. Dietle to be used at Hank Dietle's.
 Hank Dietle's originally opened in 1916 as a general store named Offutt's.

 Until 1964, only three restaurants in the county had liquor licenses to serve liquor by the drink.
 The county stopped issuing liquor licenses to all other restaurants under a law that had existed since Prohibition.

 Following a voter referendum, restaurants and bars could apply for county permits to sell liquor by the drink.
 The dry towns of Kensington, Poolesville, and Takoma Park were allowed to keep their own bans in place.

 Anchor Inn in Wheaton was the first establishment to serve liquor in the county under the new law.